GustavoCodou/GustavoCodou/README.md

 ## 🚀 More About Me

 Hi!
-I'm Gustavo, a web development enthusiast focused on PHP and improving my front-end and back-end skills through personal projects and ongoing studies.
+I'm Gustavo — a web developer currently focused on learning PHP and strengthening my skills in front-end and back-end development, while also gaining hands-on experience through personal projects and studies

 ## 🛠️ Technologies